rwilson504/Blogger/powerapps-portal-azureb2c-ad-provider/powerapps-portal-azureb2c-ad-provider.md

 ![Profile Page After Login](https://user-images.githubusercontent.com/7444929/148600771-89a76665-4662-424a-85f7-7f5a342ec09e.png)

 ## Invitation Info
 One thing I discovered through all this was that the Invitation system still works correctly after moving to B2C.
-I was able to create Invitations for contact and redeem those invitation with the B2C provider in the exact same mannor I did with the other aut
+I was able to create Invitations for contacts and redeem those invitation with the B2C provider in the exact same manner I did with the other providers.
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoidGl0bGU6IFBvd2VyIEFwcHMgUG9ydG
 FsIC0gQ29uZmlndXJlIEF6dXJlIEFEIFByb3ZpZGVyIGluIEF6
 dXJlIEIyQ1xuYXV0aG9yOiBSaWNoYXJkIFdpbHNvblxudGFncz
 ogJ3Bvd2VyYXBwcyxwb3J0YWwsYXp1cmUsYWN0aXZlZGlyZWN0
-b3J5LGIyYydcbiIsImhpc3RvcnkiOlsxNzA5MTgyNzY5LDE4Nj
+b3J5LGIyYydcbiIsImhpc3RvcnkiOlsyNjA2ODcwMzYsMTg2OD
-gxMjA4MjFdfQ==
+EyMDgyMV19
 -->